 Becerra consistently receives the highest “AV Preeminent” rating from the Martindale-Hubbell Law Directory for legal skills and professional ethics and is rated “Superb” in the lawyer rating website www.avvo.com.
 He is listed as a “Super Lawyer” in Super Lawyer Magazine and a “Top Lawyer” in the 2016 edition of the South Florida Legal Guide.
 Becerra is included in the 2017 edition of “The Best Lawyers in America” in the category “Criminal Defense-White Collar”.

 He is a member of the Dade County Bar Association; the American Bar Association, where he is a member of the Criminal Justice and Litigation Sections, the Federal Bar Association and organizations involved in international trade.
-He currently serves on the Executive Council of the Florida Bar’s International Law Section and is a member of the Florida Bar’s International Law Certification Committee.
+He currently is the Secretary of the Florida Bar International Law Section and is a member of the Florida Bar’s International Law Certification Committee.

 Becerra has been lead counsel in a large number of criminal cases in various federal districts and states involving diverse areas of the criminal law and has tried many of those cases to verdict.
 He has also been lead counsel in a variety of federal and state appeals and has engaged in numerous appellate oral arguments.
 Becerra has also been lead counsel in internal investigations conducted by corporations alleged to have violated various regulations and laws, including those involving the seafood industry and the importation of food and drug products.
 Becerra is well versed in the manner that internal investigations must be cloaked in the protections provided by the attorney-client privilege and work product doctrine to avoid disclosure of facts and findings without the client’s consent.
 In addition, Becerra has on many occasions prevented criminal charges against clients suspected of wrongdoing by preparing persuasive presentations that convince law enforcement authorities that criminal changes are unwarranted.